Simplify Short Term Treasury Futures Strategy ETF (NYSEARCA:TUA) Sees Strong Trading Volume

-Simplify Short Term Treasury Futures Strategy ETF (NYSEARCA:TUA – Get Free Report) saw unusually-high trading volume on Monday .
-Approximately 132,491 shares were traded during mid-day trading, a decline of 41% from the previous session’s volume of 225,581 shares.The stock last traded at $21.71 and had previously closed at $21.84.
+Simplify Short Term Treasury Futures Strategy ETF (NYSEARCA:TUA – Get Free Report) shares saw unusually-strong trading volume on Monday .
+Approximately 760,116 shares were traded during trading, an increase of 224% from the previous session’s volume of 234,265 shares.The stock last traded at $22.14 and had previously closed at $21.80.

 Institutional Inflows and Outflows